rasul-ai/Koala_detection/README.md

 ## Evaluation Result:

-Dataset 1
+## Dataset 1
-Dataset 2
-Training Metrics Analysis:
+### Training Metrics Analysis:
     • The model shows varying losses during training, with fluctuations in box, class, and DFL losses.
     • Precision and recall have a wide range, indicating potential challenges in model performance.
+Validation Metrics Analysis:
+    • Validation losses demonstrate a higher range compared to training, suggesting some overfitting or difficulties in generalization.
+###Overall Assessment:
+    • The model trained on Dataset 1 has mixed performance metrics, with notable variations in losses and evaluation metrics.
+Fine-tuning or adjusting hyperparameters may be beneficial to enhance model performance.

+## Dataset 2
 Training Metrics Analysis:
     • Dataset 2 shows relatively stable and lower losses during training compared to Dataset 1.
     • Precision and recall metrics are consistent, indicating more stable performance.
 Validation Metrics Analysis:
-    • Validation losses demonstrate a higher range compared to training, suggesting some overfitting or difficulties in generalization.
-Validation Metrics Analysis:
     • Validation losses are within an acceptable range, suggesting good generalization to the validation set.
-Overall Assessment:
-    • The model trained on Dataset 1 has mixed performance metrics, with notable variations in losses and evaluation metrics.
-Fine-tuning or adjusting hyperparameters may be beneficial to enhance model performance.
 Overall Assessment:
     • The model trained on Dataset 2 demonstrates more stable performance metrics across training and validation.
 It appears to be better suited for generalization to unseen data.